base-org/pessimism/CONTRIBUTING.md

 ## Contributing to an Existing Issue

-If you have been assigned an issue, please confirm that the issue is still open and has not already been resolved.If you have any questions about the issue, please ask on the issue thread before starting work on it.
+If you have been assigned an issue, please confirm that the issue is still open and has not already been resolved.
+If you have any questions about the issue, please ask on the issue thread before starting work on it.
 Once you are assigned to an issue, you can start working on a solution for it.
 Please note that it is important to communicate regularly with the project maintainers and update